 In December 2003, we entered into an exclusive license and research and development collaboration agreement with Merck for the research, discovery, development, and commercialization of immunotherapies for AD.
-From 2003 to 2011, Merck pursued a potential best-in-class immunotherapy for safe and effective treatment of AD.
-Scientists at Merck carried out extensive research leading to the humanization of ACU3B3 and creation of ACU193.
+From 2003 to 2011, Merck carried out extensive research leading to the humanization of ACU3B3 and creation of ACU193.
 ACU193 emerged as the lead product candidate based on its preferential AbO binding, favorable immunogenicity profile, and an absence of off-target binding.
 In 2011, Merck chose to terminate the program largely based on internal strategic priorities.
 Consequently, we regained an exclusive, perpetual, irrevocable, royalty-free, worldwide license for the research, development, manufacturing or commercialization of ADDL antibodies, ADDL antigens, or products, including ACU193.